bshaffer/oauth2-server-php-docs/content/overview/jwt-access-tokens.md

 ## Format

-A crypto token has the following format:
+A JWT Access Token has the following format:

 ```text
 HEADER.PAYLOAD.SIGNATURE